Forth and Clyde Junction Railway: A practicable scheme

 By 1850 the railway network was developing, and Stirling was becoming a focal point for railways.
 The Stirling and Dunfermline Railway opened in 1850, connecting the Fife coalfields.
-However, when traffic was consigned from Fife to the west coast, the S&DR, the Edinburgh and Glasgow Railway and its associated companies were obliged to hand over the traffic to rival companies - the Scottish Central Railway and the Caledonian Railway - to complete the transit.
+However, when traffic was consigned from Fife to the west coast, the S&DR, the Edinburgh and Glasgow Railway and its associated companies were obliged to hand over the traffic to rival companies – the Scottish Central Railway and the Caledonian Railway – to complete the transit.

 In 1851 a Forth and Clyde Junction Railway was promoted by commercial interests in Stirling to build a line north of the Campsie Fells to reach the harbour at Bowling, on the River Clyde.
 The line would connect with the Caledonian and Dumbartonshire Junction Railway (C&DJR; the spelling Dumbartonshire was used by the company).
 The C&DJR opened in 1850 and although it had intended to reach Glasgow, its finances only permitted construction from Balloch to Bowling; the F&CJR would join it near Alexandria, in the Leven Valley.

-The Forth and Clyde Junction Railway was incorporated by Act of Parliament on 4 August 1853; the line was to be 30 miles (48 km) in length, and the trunk haul traffic, minerals westbound to the Clyde and manufactured textiles from the Leven dyeworks eastbound, was to be dominant.
+The Forth and Clyde Junction Railway was incorporated by the Forth and Clyde Junction Railway Act 1853 (16 & 17 Vict. c. cxxv) on 4 August 1853; the line was to be 30 miles (48 km) in length, and the trunk haul traffic, minerals westbound to the Clyde and manufactured textiles from the Leven dyeworks eastbound, was to be dominant.

 Construction was relatively straightforward; the line was built as a single line, although land was acquired for subsequent doubling.
 There were two major river crossings, of the Leven and the Endrick.
 The Leven bridge was a large timber viaduct, probably one of the last wooden bridges to be built in Scotland.
 (It had to be replaced by a metal bridge after about twenty years.)
 The Endrick crossing was a long low timber trestle.